 What is recovery?

-When the college talks about recovery it refers to the personal journey people with different health experiences go through to build resilience, rediscover their strengths and live satisfying lives.
-It does not mean returning to a previous state, it is instead learning to take control of your life and enjoying it.
+When the college talks about recovery it refers to the personal journey people with different health/ life experiences go through to build resilience, and live happy and fulfilling lives regardless of challenges.
+It does not mean returning to how you were previously, it is instead learning to take control of your life and enjoying it.

 New Leaf Wellbeing College’s recovery approach revolves around three important values: